Tracing The Roots Of A Partisan Impeachment

 But breaking that support down by outlets people said they regularly consumed is revealing — 72% of those who watched MSNBC or CNN said they approved of impeachment; just 30% of Fox News viewers did.
 It was a similar story for Trump's impeachment and removal.
 Overall, 49% said they supported it, including 70% of MSNBC watchers and just 29% of Fox News viewers.

 The bottom line is Americans are increasingly living in two different realities.
-They're living in different places, consuming different information and sending to Washington leaders, who are more than happy to reinforce that division — so long as they get reelected.
+They're living in different places, consuming different information and sending to Washington leaders who are more than happy to reinforce that division — so long as they get reelected.